B3llzz/lab-snake-reverse/README.md

 1.  **Download** the `index.html` file (or clone this repo).
 2.  **Open** the file in any modern web browser.
 3.  **Controls:** Use your **Arrow Keys** (⬆️ ⬇️ ⬅️ ➡️) to move the Red Apple.
 4.  **Objective:** Survive as long as possible.
-Do not let the Snake head touch you.
+Do not let the Snake's head touch you.

 **Strategy Tip:** You are slightly faster than the snake (100ms move speed vs 140ms).
 Use your speed to bait the snake into knots, but don't get cornered!